git-moss/DrivenByMossWiki/Open-Sound-Control-(OSC).md

 * /device/layer/parent
 * /device/layer/{+,-}
 * /device/layer/page/{+,-}
+* /device/drumpad/{1-16}/...
+Same attributes as for a layer

 * Same commands apply for the primary device but use /primary/... instead of /device/...